-Date Major resolutions of the shareholders' meetings Status of the execution 1.Adoption of the Company's Operation and Business Report and Consolidated Financial Statements for the year 2018.
-Approved 2.
-Adoption of the proposal for earnings distribution for the year 2018.
+Date Major resolutions of the shareholders' meetings Status of the execution 1.Adoption of the Company's Operation and Business Report and Consolidated Financial Statements for the year 2019.
+Approved June 23, 2020 2.
+Adoption of the proposal for earnings distribution for the year 2019.
 Approved and executed according to the resolution of the shareholders meeting.
-It resolve that the cash dividend is CNY \$219,268,998 (CNY \$1.16 per share) and the dividend payment date is on October 4, 2019.
-June 21, 3.
-Election of the directors (including independent directors) of the fifth term of the Company.
-Approved.
-Nine directors were elected) including 3 independent directors) and the term of such directors shall commence from June 21, 2019 to June 20, 2022.
-2019 4.
-The amendments to the Amended and Restated Memorandum and Articles of Association of the Company.
+It resolve that the cash dividend is CNY \$213,598,248 (CNY \$1.13 per share) and the dividend payment date is on October 7, 2020.
+3.The amendments to the Amended and Restated Memorandum and Articles of Association of the Company.
 Approved and disclosed on the Company's website.
-5.The amendments to the "Guideline for Lending Funds to Others" of the Company.
+The amendments to the "Rules of Procedure for Shareholders Meetings" of the Company.
 Approved and disclosed on the Company's website.
-6. The amendments to the "Guidelines for Acquisition and Disposal of Assets" of the Company.
-Approved and disclosed on the Company's website.
-7. The amendments to the "Guideline for Engaging in Derivatives Transactions" of the Company.
-Approved and disclosed on the Company's website.
-8.Release the directors of the fifth term from non-competition restrictions.
-Approved